unascribed/chu/README.md

 to copy config.example.json to config.json and modify it to your liking.

 It's not the cleanest of code, but it gets the job done.

+The main instance of Chu is IA on EsperNet, run by unascribed.
+PM him on IRC if you want to set up the bot in your channel.